 Our hospitals provide emergency medical services for our local communities across east London and further afield.
 At Barts Health, our patients come first – and every year, we care for more than 300,000 emergency patients, including some of the most seriously ill and injured people in the capital.

-If you have a minor injury or heath problem, then please do not visit the Emergency Department as this is only for patients with life-threatening conditions please call 111.
+If you have a minor injury or heath problem, then please do not visit the Emergency Department as this is only for patients with life-threatening conditions please call 111, who will direct callers to the most appropriate service.

 If you need to come into hospital for emergency medical treatment, please go to your nearest hospital or dial 999 for an ambulance.